Keiser M3i Indoor Cycle Review Singapore

 How does the M3i compare to gym spin bikes?

-The M3i is the same bike used in premium studios.
-You'll find them at places like Athletic Collective Orchard and high-end cycling studios.
+The M3i is the same bike used in premium studios across Singapore — high-end cycling and boutique studios stock them.
 The experience is identical to top-tier gym equipment.

 Most chain gyms use cheaper bikes with friction resistance that feel clunky after experiencing magnetic resistance.